Toric moment mappings and Riemannian structures: Riemannian geometry in six dimensions

 \section{Riemannian geometry in six dimensions}

-Let $G,H$ be Lie groups, with $H$ a subgroup of $G$.
-It is a well known fact that a reduction of a $G$-structure to an $H$-structure can be realized by selecting a tensor $\xi$, stabilized by $H$ in a suitable $G$-module $V$.
-The parameter space of such reductions is given by the $G$-orbit of $\xi$ in $V$.
+Let $G,H$ be Lie groups, $H$ a subgroup of $G$.
+It is a well known fact that a reduction of a $G$-structure to an $H$-structure can be realized by selecting a tensor $\xi$, stabilized by $H$ in a suitable $G$-module.
+The parameter space of such reductions is the $G$-orbit of $\xi$.\smallbreak

+A section of the tensor bundle $T^\ast M\otimes TM$ can be regarded as an endomorphism of each tangent space.
+Such an endomorphism can be analysed in terms of its kernel and other eigenspaces, which (as $p\in M$ varies) give rise to distributions.
+Integrability properties of such distributions characterize the structure of $M$.